crunchyroll/ef-open/doc/installing-pants-and-building-ef-open.md

    - ef-open also provides a simple example helper script to check the setup and build with pants

 ### Preliminaries
-From the pants documentation:
-> To set up pants in your repo, we recommend installing our self-contained pants bash script
-> in the root (ie, "buildroot") of your repo.
+These instructions use pip to install pants from Pypi to /usr/local/bin

-In this example, <code>~/workspace</code> is the top of all repos.
-Pants is installed there.
+In the instructions and examples below, <code>~/workspace</code> is the common directory above all repos.
+Pants has a .ini file there, and will make some visible and invisible (dot-file) directories inside this directory.

 For full details and the latest instructions, see
 - [Installing Pants](http://www.pantsbuild.org/install.html) at pantsbuild.org